tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/快速入门/Android 快速接入_intl_en.md

 ## Overview

-This document describes how to quickly integrate the TPNS SDK into your Android application.
-You can use the TPNS service on your application after performing the following steps.
+This document describes how to quickly integrate the Tencent Push Notification Service SDK into your Android application.
+You can use the Tencent Push Notification Service on your application after performing the following steps.

+>!
+To avoid your app from being criticized in a circulated notice or removed from the market by regulatory authorities, be sure to add mobile push related instructions in the Privacy Policy according to the Android Compliance Guide before integrating the Tencent Push Notification Service SDK and initialize the SDK after the user agrees to the Privacy Policy.
+>

 ## Preparing for Integration

 ### Creating an Android platform application
-1. Before integrating the SDK, you need to log in to the [TPNS console](https://console.cloud.tencent.com/tpns) and create the product and Android application.
-For detailed directions, please see [Creating Products and Applications](https://intl.cloud.tencent.com/document/product/1024/32603).
+1. Before integrating the SDK, you need to log in to the [Tencent Push Notification Service console](https://console.cloud.tencent.com/tpns) and create the product and Android application.
+For detailed directions, please see [Creating Products and Applications](https://www.tencentcloud.com/document/product/1024/32603).
    ![](https://main.qcloudimg.com/raw/748fd7e885077735bdb631aab2bae2b7.png)
 2. Go to the **Configuration Management** page of the application to prepare for the integration.
    ![](https://main.qcloudimg.com/raw/f2047b88c465df6abc36104253241cae.png)